DavidVujic/vanillajs-components/blogpost.md

 Developing a front end web project of today can be a bit intimidating, especially when the home base is back end development.
 What about all those frameworks and tools, why use them?

 I am currently learning about React, and I like it.
-React have JSX, ES 2016 and a nice logo.
+React have JSX, ES2017 and a nice logo.
 That is cool, but my favorite thing with React is how code is organized.
 A user interface is built with components: small and isolated "packages" of html & JavaScript.
 That is a pattern I like.

 ## Components with vanilla JavaScript? ##

-When learning about React patterns, I started thinking about how this could be done without using React, ES 2016, Webpack or any of the other frameworks out there.
+When learning about React patterns, I started thinking about how this could be done without using React, ES2017, Webpack or any of the other frameworks out there.
 Is that even possible?
 (Yes, of course it is)

 ## Okay, but why? ##